qwert2333/CEPCSW/README.md

 * SETCollection

-## Update in branch dev-EcalRec-v02: CRD Ecal Reconstruction
+## Update in branch dev-EcalRec-v03: CRD Ecal Reconstruction
-  * /Digitisers/CRDEcalDigi Use BESIII EMC seed finding and shower splitting method in 1D clustering
+  * link the hits in longitutional layers.
+  * Develope a new PFA for crystal ECal.